bedrock-env/ack/README.md

 # ack

-ack is an extension for the [bedrock](https://github.com/bedrock-env/ack) project to provide ack settings in the bedrock environment.
+ack is an extension for the [Bedrock](https://github.com/bedrock-env/bedrock) project to provide ack settings in the Bedrock environment.

 ### Provides